RiftValleySoftware/RVS_BasicGCDTimer/README.md

 You can look at the timer object's `context` property for any data/functions/whatever that you want the callback to access.

-This one is called at the completion of the timer.
+This method is called at the completion of the timer.
 It is required:

     func basicGCDTimerCallback(_ timer: RVS_BasicGCDTimer)

-This one is an optional method that is called when the timer bcomes valid:
+This method is an optional method that is called when the timer bcomes valid:

     func basicGCDTimerValid(_ timer: RVS_BasicGCDTimer)

-This one is an optional one that is called JUST PRIOR to a timer bcoming invalid:
+This method is an optional one that is called JUST PRIOR to a timer bcoming invalid:

     func basicGCDTimerWillBecomeInvalid(_ timer: RVS_BasicGCDTimer)